KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - We had some time to work on our portfolio websites in the afternoon.
 I dug up the wireframes we made back in week 3 and tried to iterate and improve upon it.
 I also started to code the site with mobile first responsive design in mind.

+### Day 64 and 65:
+- We looked at Precedence and implicit coercion in JS.
+We then explored JS and all its interesting/infuriating quirks.

+- We were introduced to TypeScript.
+We researched, and then discussed the purpose of TypeScript and the pros and cons it brings to the table.
+Following this, we worked through a couple of projects where we learned the basics of TypeScript, and implemented it into a Rock, Scissors Paper app and a React To-Do app.

+- Had a great workshop going over interview tips and advice.
+We then conducted some mock tech interview coding challenges with our partners, where I discovered that I make a better interviewer than interviewee. 😅

+- Another great guest talk from the team at Talis, where they went over their agile method of working, which was very helpful in preparation for the final four week project!